 Set up autopay

-There are many things that need to get done around the house that doesn’t have to be done by you.
+Many things need to get done around the house that doesn’t have to be done by you.
 These are the things that you need to streamline to make your life less chaotic.

 Paying bills is one of those things.

 Nothing gets me more worked up then when I forget to pay a bill.
-If you have all of your recurring bills on auto-pay you don’t have to think if a bill is paid or not.
+If you have all of your recurring bills on auto-pay, you don’t have to think if an invoice is paid or not.

 So it doesn’t require me to think, is my bill due?
 Have I paid my bill this month?
 No, it’s just done.
 It’s already done.
 And if something happens, if something is missed, then they send you an alert.